Treefall gap

 A treefall gap is a distinguishable hole in the canopy of a forest with vertical sides extending through all levels down to an average height of 2 m above ground.
 These holes occur as result of a fallen tree or large limb.
-The ecologist who developed this definition used two meters because he believed that "a regrowth height of 2 m was sufficient" for a gap to be considered closed, but not all scientists agree.
-For example, Runkle believed that regrowth should be 10–20 m above the ground.
+The initial definition used two metres as it was proposed that "a regrowth height of 2m was sufficient" for a gap to be considered closed, but not all scientists agree.
+For example, Runkle proposed that regrowth should be 10–20 m above the ground.
 Alternatively, a treefall gap is "the smallest gap [that must] be readily distinguishable amid the complexity of forest structure."

 There is no upper limit in gap size.
-However, it must be caused by a tree or a large limb.
+However, the creation of the space must be caused by a tree or a large limb.
 For example, a field would not be considered a treefall gap.
 Tree falls are commonly caused by old age, natural hazards, or parasitic plants (or certain epiphytes).